VitOR4321/Java/README.md

 - mound
 - graph

 In a subfolder named Project_SEM is a project I did for a course credit in college.
-The project data picture contains the command to execute (in Polish), and in the folder with name "src" is the source code.
+The project data picture contains the command to execute (in Polish language), and in the folder with name "src" is the source code.